Hank Hill: Character analysis

 Describing Hank physically, Jo Johnson has written, "In keeping with [Mike] Judge's tradition of subtlety, the character of Hank Hill is only slightly overweight, not to satisfy the stereotype of the boorish husband, but because he eats a lot of meat and drinks a lot of beer."

 Palmer-Mehta notes that Hank's "fervor for selling propane and propane accessories is nearly apostolic."
 During their development of the character, the show's writers did substantial research on the propane business.
 Over time, members of the propane industry came to view Hank Hill as a largely positive image.

 Ethan Thompson writes that although Hank Hill is similar to other sitcom father figures, such as Archie Bunker from All in the Family, he is different due to his "ability to acknowledge that the values and beliefs he grew up with are no longer sufficient to guide him in his roles as father, husband, friend, and employee."

 Much of the humor of the show results from the collision of Hank's mildly conservative manner, nature, and philosophy with the world and people around him.
-However, despite his history of leaning towards Republican political candidates, which has included frequent praise of George W. Bush throughout much of the series (despite a brief period skepticism after Bush gave him a "limp" handshake), it would be revealed in season 14 that Hank also eventually voted for Barack Obama.
-After having lived in Dhahran, Saudi Arabia, Hank takes a liking to soccer after having disliked it for many years.
+He usually leans towards Republican political candidates, which has included frequent praise of George W. Bush throughout much of the series (despite a brief period skepticism after Bush gave him a "limp" handshake), After having lived in Dhahran, Saudi Arabia, Hank takes a liking to soccer after having disliked it for many years.